KrishnaSathvik/ragaichatbot/kb/ai_ml/krishna_ai_experience.md

 **Key Responsibilities and Achievements:**

-At McKesson, I developed ETL and ML scripts in Python reducing ingestion latency by 50%, powering dashboards for executive decisions on financial integrity.
+At McKesson, I developed ETL and ML scripts in Python that reduced ingestion latency by 50%.
+This was my first real experience with ETL and ML, and it was really exciting to see the impact.
+The scripts powered dashboards for executive decisions on financial integrity, which was really important for the business.

-I built regression and time series models forecasting patient demand, preventing supply mismatches and reducing stockouts by 22%.
+I built regression and time series models that forecasted patient demand, preventing supply mismatches and reducing stockouts by 22%.
+This was really satisfying because it directly improved patient care by ensuring medications were available when needed.

-I produced compliance-focused ML insights aligning with audit requirements and informing leadership's strategic reviews.
+I produced compliance-focused ML insights that aligned with audit requirements and informed leadership's strategic reviews.
+This was important because healthcare companies need to maintain strict compliance standards.

 **Technologies Used:**
 - Python, SQL, Pandas, NumPy